 Here are some places where you can find clothing for wheelchair users:

-In addition to their CareZips® pants (see above), Joe & Bella sells open-back shirts with snap closures and sells pants with the following features:
+Joe & Bella sells open-back shirts with snap closures and pants with:

 - Higher waistband at the back and lower at the front.